LispCookbook/cl-cookbook/lispworks.md

 offer to a seasoned lisper used to Emacs and Slime.
 The short answer
 is: more graphical tools, such as an easy to use graphical stepper, a tracer, a code coverage browser or again a class browser.
-Setting and using breakpoints was a much more pleasing experience than on Slime.
+Setting and using breakpoints was easier than on Slime.

 LispWorks also provides more integrated tools (the Process browser lists all processes running in the Lisp image and we can